PepScribe

 BPC-157 occupies an unresolved regulatory position.
 It was removed from the FDA Category 2 bulk drug substance list — but it has not been placed on the Category 1 approved-for-compounding list.
 That gap leaves licensed US compounding pharmacies without a clear legal authorization to prepare or dispense it, pending a formal PCAC reclassification review.
 The limbo reflects the state of available safety and efficacy data, not a final scientific verdict on the compound’s potential.

-PepScribe does not offer BPC-157 as part of its clinical protocols for this reason.
+PepScribe treats BPC-157 as consultation-first for that reason, so a clinician reviews it with you rather than it being ordered directly.
 If you are interested in a clinician-supervised protocol addressing recovery, connective tissue support, or general wellness, the Recovery & Repair program consultation is the appropriate starting point — where a licensed clinician reviews your goals and recommends protocols that are accessible and legal today.

 Frequently asked questions